 CAT stands for Common Admission Test, which is a computer-based test for admission in a graduate management program.

-How to prepare for CAT Exam?
+How to prepare CAT Syllabus?

 How many times is the CAT Exam conducted in a year?